 In addition to tendinitis, the following conditions may affect your Achilles tendon:

 Tendinosis involves non-inflammatory degeneration of the Achilles tendon, while tendinitis causes inflammation.
 Unlike tendinitis, tendinosis may take several months to treat.

 A tendon rupture occurs when the Achilles tendon tears either partially or completely.
 This can result from an acute event, such as a fall, or worsen over time.
 Damaged Achilles tendons that don’t receive treatment may lead to chronic ruptures.

-Dr. Glubo or Dr. Rimawi begin by thoroughly examining the affected ankle and reviewing your symptoms and medical history.
-The may use an imaging test, such as an in-office ultrasound, to diagnose your Achilles tendon injury.
+Your podiatrist begins by thoroughly examining the affected ankle and reviewing your symptoms and medical history.
+They may use an imaging test, such as an in-office ultrasound, to diagnose your Achilles tendon injury.

 Then, they work with you to create a treatment plan tailored to your particular condition and lifestyle demands.
 Depending on the type and severity of your tendon injury, treatment may begin with in-office padding and strapping to immobilize your ankle.

 The team at Grand Central Foot Care offers controlled ankle motion walkers for you to take home and has connections with the best physical therapists in the area.

 In case the combination of ankle immobilization and physical therapy doesn’t relieve your condition, your podiatrist may recommend additional treatment, such as MLS® laser therapy or foot surgery.

 If you have foot or ankle pain, don’t hesitate to call Grand Central Foot Care or book an appointment online.